averagehec/wt-t/README.md

 # wt-t
-This will soon store files in relation to Dagor games.
+This will soon store files in relation to Dagor games, mainly using just the browser.

 ## Finished development
 * .YUP parser